 |Men's Lacrosse Stick

 What are the age cutoffs?
-Our age cutoff date for boys is born on or after September 1st.
-Girls are by grade; 1-12.
+Our age cutoff date is on or after September 1st.
 Division age cutoffs can be found on the Fall Lacrosse or Spring Season Program tabs.

 When are practices?
 No practice, just show up at your scheduled division time on Sunday ready to play.